llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --skip-symbol <symbol>

- Do not change parameters of symbol <symbol> when executing other options that can change the symbol's name, binding or visibility.
+ Do not change the parameters of symbol ``<symbol>`` when executing other options that can change the symbol's name, binding or visibility.

 .. option:: --skip-symbols <filename>

- Read a list of symbols from <filename> and run as if --skip-symbol=<symbol>
+ Do not change the parameters of symbols named in the file ``<filename>`` when executing other options that can change the symbol's name, binding or visibility.
+In the file, each line represents a single symbol, with leading and trailing whitespace ignored, as is anything following a '#'.
- is set for each one. <filename> contains one symbol per line and may contain comments beginning with '#'.
-Leading and trailing whitespace is stripped from each line.
-May be repeated to read symbols from many files.
+ Can be specified multiple times to read names from multiple files.

 .. option:: --split-dwo <dwo-file>